 With text and shape layers, some of the layer content may appear outside the control frame.
 This occurs if one of the 'details' within the Look is defined with a horizontal or vertical offset that moves the detail away from the nominal location of the layer.
-See page 163 for more information.
+See "Applying a Look" on page 208 for more information.